 Goggins was a 2013 Guinness world record holder for completing the most number of pull-ups under the 24-hour category.
-Alongside that record, he has gone ahead to compete in (with multiple first-place finishes) some of the most brutal ultra-endurance marathon events that attract some of the most formidable global competitors.
+He has also competed in (with multiple first-place finishes) some of the most brutal ultra-endurance marathon events.

 Still, many would say that David Goggins’ biggest accomplishment is his mental toughness and the ability to push through the pain to get the job done.
 He explains his life story, achievements, and his ability to push through obstacles using the 40% Navy SEAL rule in his 2018 book, Can’t Hurt Me – Master Your Mind and Defy the Odds.

 People around the world have found inspiration in Goggins’ journey from an obese, depressed 23-year-old to a leading and accomplished endurance athlete.

-Goggins has amassed numerous noteworthy accomplishments under this belt that have earned him the title of the world’s toughest man.
+Goggins has amassed numerous noteworthy accomplishments under this belt that have earned him the informal title of the “World’s Toughest Man”.
 He is an unstoppable force not only due to his impressive military achievements and his record-breaking athletic feats but also due to his iron will.
 Some of his accomplishments include:

 - In 2005, he finished the San Diego One Day ultramarathon as a novice.

-- He’s the only member of the U.S. Armed Forces to finish Army Ranger School, Navy SEALs BUD/S training, and the Air Force Tactical Air Control (TACP) training.
+- He’s the only member of the U.S. Armed Forces to finish Army Ranger School, complete Navy SEALs BUD/S training and the Air Force Tactical Air Control (TACP) training.

 - In 2013, he set a new Guinness World Record after completing 4,030 pull-ups in 17 hours (Most Pull-ups in a 24-hour window).

-- He has completed more than 60 marathons, triathlons, ultra-marathons, and ultra-triathlons regularly placing in the top of his races and setting many course records along the way.
+- He has completed more than 60 endurance events including marathons, triathlons, ultra-marathons, and ultra-triathlons regularly placing in the top of his races and setting many course records along the way.

-- Goggins’ biggest triumph is overcoming any seemingly insurmountable obstacles in his way, including asthma, a sickle cell trait, academic struggles, psychological and physical abuse, a congenital heart defect, and obesity.
+- Goggins’ biggest triumph is overcoming obstacles in his way, including asthma, a sickle cell trait, academic struggles, psychological and physical abuse, a congenital heart defect, and obesity.

 1. Military Career

 Goggins initially applied to the United States Air Force Pararescue but failed his ASVAB twice.
-He then entered “the Pipeline” for pararescue training, but despite passing his physical, doctors advised him to take a one-week medical leave on account of a Sickle cell trait.
+He entered pararescue training.
+Despite passing his physical, doctors advised him to take a one-week medical leave due to a Sickle cell trait.

-He eventually entered the United States Air Force Tactical Air Control Party (TACP) where he served from 1994 to 1999 and left the U.S. Air Force.
+He eventually entered the United States Air Force Tactical Air Control Party (TACP) where he served from 1994 to 1999.

 Goggins entered BUD/S training for the NAVY SEALs and graduated in 2001 after three attempts.
 He served in SEAL Team Five in Iraq.
 Later in 2004, he graduated from the U.S. Army Ranger School with a Top Honor Man distinction.